BreakerLab/dimpl/README.md

 ### File Organization
 ------------

     ├── .env                    <- File generated during configuration step of start.sh ├── LICENSE
     ├── README.md               <- This document
     ├── start.sh                <- Script to perform initial configuration and start the docker container ├── data
     │   ├── export              <- Where DIMPL places data and bash script tar.gz files
     │   ├── import              <- Where to place re-compressed tar.gz files that have been run on a compute cluster │   ├── interim             <- Where processed genomic data is stored during analysis │   └── raw                 <- The original genomic data.
     │
     ├── docs                    <- Sphinx documentation for DIMPL │
     ├── notebooks               <- Jupyter notebooks for the various steps of DIMPL │   ├── 1-Genome-IGR-Selection.ipynb    <-
     │   ├── 2-BLAST-Processing.ipynb        <-
     │   ├── 3-IGR-Report.ipynb              <-
     │   └── 4-Motif-Refinement.ipynb        <-
     │
     ├── requirements.txt        <- The requirements file for reproducing the analysis environment, e.g.
     │                              generated with `pip freeze > requirements.txt`
     │
     ├── setup.py                <- makes project pip installable (pip install -e .) so src can be imported └── src                     <- Source code for use in this project.
+        └── shell               <- The original genomic data.
+            └── cluster.conf    <- Configuration file for the compute environment.